type-theory/type-theory-study-group/README.md

 An online study group, open to all, dedicated to learning Type Theory.

-The initial plan is to read Bob Harper's Practical Foundations of Programming Languages 2nd Edition.
+The initial plan is to read Bob Harper's, Practical Foundations of Programming Languages, 2nd Edition.
+This book is only available as an [online draft](http://www.cs.cmu.edu/~rwh/plbook/2nded.pdf).

-* PFPF, Practical Foundations of Programming Languages, Robert Harper [Online draft](http://www.cs.cmu.edu/~rwh/plbook/2nded.pdf)

 The first meeting will be on the Friday, 13-Nov-2015.
-Please read chapters 1 and 2 of PFPL (2nd Edition).
+Please read chapters 1 and 2.

 Connect with us: